Businesses Franchises Brokers

 2024 4.44 0.96

-Valuation multiples derived from reported sale price and financials of rubber and plastic product manufacturing businesses sold on BizBuySell.
+Valuation multiples derived from reported sale price and financials of rubber and plastic product manufacturing businesses sold nationally on BizBuySell.
+Local comps can be found in BizBuySell's Business Valuation Reports.

 Earnings Multiples